guardian/engineering-performance-framework/README.md

       <ul>
         <li>Each quarter provides some mentoring or guidance to colleagues (e.g. mentoring, constructive PR reviews or discussing approaches online or offline).</li>
         <li>Always willing to help others.</li>
+        <li>Demonstrates inclusive behaviours as part of their everyday work.</li>
       </ul>
     </td>
     <td>